-- 28. A customized questionnaire for the submission of IEC projects will be developed in collaboration with the WHO ERC and the IARC IT support services.
-This questionnaire will be embedded into the newly developed Share-Point platform for a more efficient collection and review of submitted projects. - 29.
-The newly developed Share-Point platform will be further implemented based on the ProEthos PAHO Database in use by the WHO ERC. - 30.
-The IEC platform and website will be implemented respectively with guidance to IEC members for project evaluation and frequently asked questions, and templates of key ethics documents (e.g. informed consent forms).
+28. A customized questionnaire for the submission of IEC projects will be developed in collaboration with the WHO ERC and the IARC IT support services.
+This questionnaire will be embedded into the newly developed SharePoint platform for a more efficient collection and review of submitted projects.

+29. The IEC platform and website will be implemented respectively with guidance to IEC members for project evaluation and frequently asked questions, and templates of key ethics documents (e.g. Informed Consent form).